-A new FerryBox installation has been made by NIVA in cooperation with FAMRI on M/S Norønna between Denmark, Faroe Islands and Iceland.
-The data handling from this new installation will follow the same developments as the other NIVA FerryBoxs described above, and data will be made available to NMDC and European data aggregators.
+In terms of new activities within the NS-IRS, a new FerryBox installation has been made by NIVA in cooperation with FAMRI on M/S Norønna between Denmark, Faroe Islands and Iceland.
+The data handling from this new installation will follow the same developments as the other NIVA FerryBoxes described above, and data will be made available to NMDC and European data aggregators.
+Furthermore, NS-IRS is planning to co-host a workshop in 2023 on data harmonisation of pCO2, cDOM, chlorophyll, and imaging instruments.